Tanattha/travel-guide-cli/README.md

 Welcome to the TRAVEL GUIDE gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.

-This gem is responsibile for scraping the travel guide from many places from Travelandleisure.com.
+This gem is responsibile for scraping the travel guide from Travelandleisure.com.

 ## Installation